vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-statistics.md

 title: "Hypothesis test statistics"
 description: "overview of test statistics: when to use each"
 category: "Probability"
-tags: degrees-of-freedom Pearson's-chi-square-test significance-test hypothesis-testing z-score z-test t-test normal-distribution t-distribution f-statistic f-distribution Student's-distribution continuity-correction Welch's-t-test exact-Fisher's-test Barnard's-test contingency-table
+tags: degrees-of-freedom Pearson's-chi-square-test significance-test hypothesis-testing z-score z-test t-test normal-distribution t-distribution f-statistic f-distribution Student's-distribution continuity-correction Welch's-t-test exact-Fisher's-test Barnard's-test contingency-table G-test
-date: 2021-04-25
+date: 2021-04-27
 ---

 This is an overview of the most commonly used statistics in [hypothesis testing]({{ site.baseurl }}{% link _posts/2021-01-21-hypothesis-testing.md %}) explaining when to use each.